belinda-xu/ca-crash-eda-2025/README.md

 ## Data Cleaning & Preparation
-Steps taken to prepare the dataset:
+Data Prep:
-- Standardized column names and inspected data types
+- Standardized column names and reviewed data types and shape
 - Removed columns with >70% missing values and irrelevant fields
 - Verified `Collision_id` as a unique identifier
 - Checked redundancy between `IsHighwayRelated` and `IsFreeway`